 There is no question but that there is a profound philosophy underlying speculations concerning time and space.
-We know that these two words, though much abused, hold in them the apparent limit of consciousness.
-Terminology is not to be received as nor construed to be the formula or statement of consciousness.
-Literature, like mathematics, has an esoteric as well as an exoteric signification; but words are the vehicles of thought, the clothing of ideas, which no more define thought in its spirituality than a suit of clothes defines man.
-There is a remote relation between them, but as a shadow cannot define the light which makes it, neither should words be taken as absolute interpretations of the thoughts which they clothe.
-Words must be given a spiritual and a material definition.
+We know that these two words, though much abused, hold in them the limit of mind, but not of consciousness.
+Terminology is often very misleading.
+Literature, like mathematics, has an esoteric as well as an exoteric signification.
+Words are the vehicles of thought, the clothing of ideas, which no more define thought in its spirituality than a suit of clothes defines man.
+There is a relation between them, but as a shadow cannot define the light which makes it, neither should words be taken as sufficient interpretations of the thoughts which they clothe.
+Words must be given a spiritual as well as a material definition.
 More than this, words must be given the exact meaning which the mind that uses them wishes to have conveyed, and as there is, in this respect, a general and particular use, both in the material and spiritual sense, caution should be taken lest the one meaning be confused with the other or lest ambiguity be accepted for perspicuity.